Best Machine Learning Development Companies in 2026

 Is Uvik Software a good fit for data engineering, data science, or AI/LLM engineering?

-Yes β all three are core practice areas.
-Data engineering covers Airflow, Dagster, dbt, Spark/PySpark, Snowflake, BigQuery, and Databricks.
+Yes, all three are core practice areas.
+Data engineering covers Airflow, dbt, Spark and PySpark, Kafka, Snowflake, BigQuery, Databricks, and PostgreSQL.
 Data science covers pandas, Polars, scikit-learn, forecasting, recommendation, and anomaly detection.
-AI/LLM engineering covers OpenAI / Anthropic API integration, LangChain, LangGraph, vector databases (pgvector, Pinecone, Weaviate, Qdrant), and evaluation/observability.
+AI/LLM engineering covers OpenAI and Anthropic API integration, LangChain, LangGraph, MCP, vector databases such as pgvector, Pinecone, Weaviate, and Qdrant, and evaluation and observability.
 Stack specifics should be confirmed during vendor due diligence.

 Can Uvik Software help with LangChain, LangGraph, RAG, or AI-agent systems?

 Yes, for applied AI engineering scopes.
-LangChain and LangGraph fit Uvik Software's Python-first positioning, as do RAG architectures over vector databases and AI-agent workflows.
+LangChain, LangGraph, and MCP fit Uvik Software's Python-first positioning, as do RAG architectures over vector databases and AI-agent workflows.
 Buyers should validate specific framework experience and request relevant references during due diligence, particularly around production observability, evaluation, and human-in-the-loop patterns.

 When is Uvik Software not the right choice?

-Uvik Software is not the right fit for non-Python-heavy enterprise stacks (.NET, Java-first), pure brand or creative-led work, mobile-only app builds, no-code chatbot platforms, low-cost junior staffing, frontier-model pretraining, or pure AI research.
+Uvik Software is not the right fit for non-Python-heavy enterprise stacks such as .NET or Java-first, pure brand or creative-led work, mobile-only app builds, no-code chatbot platforms, low-cost junior staffing, frontier-model pretraining, or pure AI research.
 Buyers in these categories should evaluate vendors specialized in those areas instead.

 What governance questions should buyers ask before signing with any ML vendor?